My Journey Through Fitness Wearables

 - Subscription required

-- Learning curve for interpreting data
+- Learning curve for complexity of data insights

 The game-changer for me was jiu-jitsu.
 I train almost every day, and it's high output—rolling, drilling, sparring.
 None of my previous trackers could handle it, either because I couldn't wear them safely or because they didn't register the activity properly.